-Preliminary Stormwater Control Plan (CDP, CUP, and SP \geq 5000 sf)

-For Office Use Only Application No Received By:
+For Office Use Only

-Instructions
+Application No

+Received By:

-The following worksheet is used to demonstrate that for each with a design which disperses runoff from the roofs, driveway retaining pervious areas.
-It is also used to demonstrate that feasible and that the project is in overall compliance with the your project to comply with the design standards for Mul Preliminary SCP for Subdivision Projects, a site map, plus any with your application to the Planning Department. rs, sidewalks, streets drainage to treatm he MS4 permit.
-Use lti-Parcel Regulated and other impervious areas to self- nent and/or flow control facilities is this form to assist you in designing projects.
-The completed, signed
+The following worksheet is used to demonstrate that for each and every lot, the intended use can be achieved with a design which disperses runoff from the roofs, driveways, sidewalks, streets and other impervious areas to self-retaining pervious areas.
+It is also used to demonstrate that drainage to treatment and/or flow control facilities is feasible and that the project is in overall compliance with the MS4 permit.
+Use this form to assist you in designing your project to comply with the design standards for Multi-Parcel Regulated projects.
+The completed, signed Preliminary SCP for Subdivision Projects, a site map, plus any additional applicable information, must be submitted with your application to the Planning Department.

 Project Name: AutoZone Fort Bragg

-Physical Site Address: 1151 S Main Street, Fort Bragg, CA 95437 7
+Physical Site Address: 1151 S Main Street, Fort Bragg, CA 95437

 Project Applicant: Mitch Bramlitt

-Mailing Address: 123 South Front Street, Memphis, TN 38103- 3607
+Mailing Address: 123 South Front Street, Memphis, TN 38103-3607

 Phone: (901) 495-8714

 Consultant's Information

 Name: Rod Wilburn

 Firm: LACO Associates

-Address: PO Box 1023, Eureka, CA 95502
+Address:PO Box 1023, Eureka, CA 95502

-Email: wilburnr@lacoassociates.com
+Email:wilburnr@lacoassociates.com

 Phone: (707) 443-5054

 A. Project Information

 1a.
 Does Project create or replace 1-acre or more of impervious surface?
-Yes (see question below) No (skip question 1b.)

-b.
-If 'Yes' to the above question: Does project increase impervious surface from pre-project conditions?
-Yes (hydromodification requirements must be met) No (regulated project requirements must be met)

-Total pre-project Impervious Surface (sf): 0

-Total new or replaced Impervious Surface Area (square feet)
+Yes (see question below) No (skip question 1b.) b.
+If 'Yes' to the above question: Does project increase impervious surface from pre-project conditions? (hydromodification requirements must be met) No (regulated project requirements must be met) Total pre-project Impervious Surface (sf): 0 Total new or replaced Impervious Surface Area (square feet) [Sum of impervious area that will be constructed as part of the project] 28,034

-project]

-[Sum of impervious area that will be constructed as part of the

-Preliminary Stormwater Control Plan (CDP, CUP, and SP ≥ 5000 sf)